evidentlyai/evidently/docs/book/reference/all-tests.md

 </details>

 {% hint style="info" %}
 We are doing our best to maintain this page up to date.
-In case of discrepancies, consult the [API reference](https://docs.evidentlyai.com/reference/api-reference) or the current version of the "All tests" example notebook in the [Examples](../get-started/examples.md) section.
+In case of discrepancies, consult the [API reference](https://docs.evidentlyai.com/reference/api-reference) or the "All tests" notebook in the [Examples](../get-started/examples.md) section.
 If you notice an error, please send us a pull request to update the documentation!
 {% endhint %}

 # Test Presets